ip4-team/amplicnv/docs/source/index.rst

 When running the cnvdetector module, keep in mind the following assumptions:

 * your user has permission to write in the directory where BAM files are located.
-* VCF files are named according to BAM filenames.
-For example, a given sample is represented by a BAM file named "sample1.bam" and a corresponding VCF file named "sample1.vcf.gz".

 Running tests
 =============
 After installing CNVfinder, all you have to do is to create a config file (`here it's how to do it <#configuration-file>`_), do some preprocessing (`check it here <#preprocessing>`_), and type the following on the Python command line::